Showing posts with label halloween. Show all posts

 Day 3:

-Came back to the hotel for breakfast: scrambled eggs, sausage, fruit, bagel, and juice.
+Came back to the hotel for breakfast, which included scrambled eggs, sausage, fruit, a bagel, and juice.

-We stopped at the Municipal Park, where they were having an Arts and Crafts Tent Sale.
+We stopped at the Municipal Park, where they had an Arts and Crafts Tent Sale.

-We stopped to talk to a couple that were selling spices.
-(I bought one for my son).
+We stopped to talk to a couple selling spices.
+(I bought one for my son.)

 They saw the camera I was carrying, and we talked about cameras and taking pictures.

-The woman was telling me about the Brown Pelicans there at the beach.
+The woman was telling me about the brown pelicans at the beach.

 Brown Pelicans

-We walked down the long pier, and there were several Brown Pelicans and a variety of Gulls.
+We walked down the long pier, and several Brown Pelicans and various Gulls were present.
 I took several pictures.

 We rode to Daphne, stopping to eat lunch at Longhorn Steakhouse.